Buckle up for a deep dive into the Honda Odyssey’s history!

 The 2019 Odyssey didn’t fare much better, grappling with comparable concerns and facing a recall related to fuel pump failures that potentially caused the vehicle to stall.
 Because nothing says “family fun” like unexpected stalling on the highway, right?

-For a full picture of these troubled years, check out the NHTSA recalls and issues for the 2018, 2019, and 2020 Honda Odyssey models.
+For a comprehensive picture of these troubled years, check out the NHTSA recalls and issues for the 2018, 2019, and 2020 Honda Odyssey models.
 It’s a sobering read that might make you appreciate the later, more reliable models even more.

 Honda Odyssey Average Resale Values